2600 Brookhaven Chase Lane NE

 Amenities

 Stunning townhome in Brookhaven and minutes to shops & restaurants.
 Open kitchen concept with views to the living area, large deck of living area, separate dining, elegant foyer & gas fireplace.
 Spacious master suite with sitting area, 2 closets, double vanity, separate tub/shower.
-Large en suite 2nd bedroom, walk-in closet, loft, 3rd bedroom on upper level, en suite bath, and 4th bedroom/office den on lower level with full bath.
+Large ensuite 2nd bedroom, walk-in closet, Loft, 3rd bedroom on upper level, ensuite bath, and 4th bedroom/office den on lower level with full bath.
 2 car garage with storage.
-Close proximity to Marta Station, Shops and Restaurants Brookhaven.
+Close proximity to Marta Station.